 If your organization does not use all of the features of Project Web App, some PDPs will not be needed.

-Following are the titles for the default PDPs.
-You can review the description for these items on the same page as the PDP list to have a general understanding of how each page integrates with Project Web App.
+The titles for the default PDPs are listed next.
+You can review the description for these items on the same page as the PDP list to gain a general understanding of how each page integrates with Project Web App.

 Post Implementation Review